JanWen/gnar_score/README.md

 The main component of the GNAR-Score is an Elo system.
 These kinda of ranking systems are relatively simple and robust.
 They make no assumptions about which strategies or game play patters are desirable, since the attribution of points depends only on a teams ability to win.
 This approach is a convenient way to cut through all the complexity and variance of a competitive game like league and easily derive and objective rating the accurate reflects relative strength base on past performance.

+In this elo system, each team starts with 1500 points, and all matches in the last 180 days are considered.

 A teams elo is updated base on the following formula:
 ```python
 k_factor = 50